TanStack/query/docs/src/pages/reference/MutationCache.md

 - `onSuccess?: (data: unknown, variables: unknown, context: unknown, mutation: Mutation) => void`
   - Optional
   - This function will be called if some mutation is successful.
+- `onMutate?: (variables: unknown, mutation: Mutation) => void`
+  - Optional
+  - This function will be called before some mutation executes.

 ## Global callbacks

-The `onError` and `onSuccess` callbacks on the MutationCache can be used to handle these events on a global level.
+The `onError`, `onSuccess` and `onMutate` callbacks on the MutationCache can be used to handle these events on a global level.
 They are different to `defaultOptions` provided to the QueryClient because:

 - `defaultOptions` can be overridden by each Mutation - the global callbacks will **always** be called.
+- `onMutate` does not allow returning a context value.

 ## `mutationCache.getAll`